mems01/Example-Forge-1.8.9/readme.md

 I love using [DGT](https://github.com/Deftu/Gradle-Toolkit/) for my projects.

 Make sure your gradle jvm is set to java 17 and project jdk to java 8, any java distribution should work.

+look at the main branch for java example.